 Deepfake and data protection

-How can we protect from Deepfake phenomenon?
+How can we protect ourselves from the Deepfake phenomenon?

-- Report the video or image through internal channels of the social network or web site where it is published.
+- Report the video or image through the internal channels of the social network or web site where it is published.

 - The Spanish Data Protection Authority has had a priority channel for some time now to report videos or images of a sexual or violent content.

 - If the video or image adversely affects your honour or privacy, remember that this can be a crime that can be reported to the police.

 Deepfake: another challenge and risk to our privacy and intimacy.
 We must stay alert.